Vorlonsoft/AndroidRate/README.md

 AndroidRate
 ===========

-AndroidRate is a library to help you promote your android app by prompting users to rate the app after using it for a few days.
+AndroidRate is a library to help you promote your Android app by prompting users to rate the app after using it for a few days.
 Project based on [Android-Rate](https://github.com/hotchemi/Android-Rate) by Shintaro Katafuchi.

 ![AndroidRate animated screenshots](https://raw.githubusercontent.com/Vorlonsoft/AndroidRate/master/screenshots/screenshots_360x640.gif)